mrk-rebel/capstone/README.md

 --
 `Ruth`
 I think you would like to take this on and explain your research, correct?
-No problem if you don't have time, just let me know.
 Here, we're limited to discussing **our definition* of hate.
-The method can be discussed below.
-Similar to the paper you sent me, which uses Google's Perspective instead of detoxify, we could start this readme with our definition of "hate", or the proxies we're relying on.
 __
 ## Method
 Below are the steps we followed to complete the project